baijiacms/JavaQuestPlayer/README.md

 This is a qsp player for single user.

-libqsp is v5.7.0 base from Quest Player by seedhartha QuestPlayer V2.3.1:https://github.com/seedhartha/QuestPlayer
+libqsp is v5.7.0 base from seedhartha QuestPlayer V2.3.1:https://github.com/seedhartha/QuestPlayer

 ### Environment: